pickyourtrail_logo

 1. Grand Palace

 The Grand Palace is accessible on foot and is situated close to Chinatown.
-The Chinese immigrants who had previously resided in the area of Grand Palace eventually moved to Chinatown after the Palace was built.
+The Chinese immigrants who had previously resided in the area of the Grand Palace eventually moved to Chinatown after the Palace was built.
 The grand structures that make up the Grand Palace have hosted formal ceremonies, government functions, and some offices.
-Over the course of nearly 200 years, the palace has served as the royal residence.
+Over nearly 200 years, the palace has served as the royal residence.
 The royal residence, the Emerald Buddha Temple, and Wat Phra Chetuphpon, or the reclining Buddha Temple, are a few of the areas in the Grand Palace that can be explored.

 2. Explore Pathum Wan District

 One of the best things to do when arriving in Bangkok is to explore Pathum Wan, Thailand's shopping district.
-The effective rail system and other public networks connect Chinatown to the shopping centres and other attractions in this area.
+The effective rail system and other public networks connect Chinatown to the shopping centers and other attractions in this area.
 The Bangkok Ocean World, located in the Paragon Mall, is one such attraction in this region.
 Along with important sights like the Jim Thomson Museum, the Erawan Shrine, and Lumphini Park, this area is home to excellent malls, top-notch theatre complexes, restaurants, shops, and many more to explore.

 Frequently Asked Questions on Chinatown Bangkok